 The movie opens with a dramatic attack on a school bus by what looks like a cross between a Mynock from Edgar Rice Burroughs’ At the Earth’s Core and a small dragon.
 The creature destroys the mountain road causing the bus to slide off and explode, but luckily the children were evacuated in time.
-Not so lucky is Hong Kong which is consumed in flames.
+Hong Kong is not so lucky, as it is consumed in flames.
 What could be the cause of such destruction, and if it isn’t natural who could be behind such a monstrous act?
 Lucky for China there is a high-tech Science Headquarters, run by Professor Liu Ying De (Hsieh Wang) and his super team of martial arts experts, to save the day.

-Of course the real reason behind his holding back is because then the movie would be over at about the twenty minute mark and we’d miss out on a whole lot of fun.
-Instead we are treated to a mind blowing colourful action film with some of the goofiest looking monsters you will ever see; from the Elzebub’s skeletal army (just guys in horned motorcycle helmets), a monster with drills for hands so he can burrow into the science base, a red witch-like demon with long hair and huge horns that shoot yellow beams, the aforementioned plant monster and crab creature, and best of all is Witch-Eye Elzebub’s beautiful-but-deadly second in command who can fire hypnotic or destructive beams out of the eye’s located in the palms of her hands.
-She is the most dangerous next to the Princess but I particularly love the pair of robots that can launch their armored heads or their spiked-clubbed fists on retractable coiled springs.
+Of course, the real reason behind his holding back is because then the movie would be over at about the twenty-minute mark and we’d miss out on a whole lot of fun.
+Instead, we are treated to a mind-blowing colourful action film with some of the goofiest looking monsters you will ever see; from the Elzebub’s skeletal army (just guys in horned motorcycle helmets), a monster with drills for hands so he can burrow into the science base, a red witch-like demon with long hair and huge horns that shoot yellow beams, the aforementioned plant monster and crab creature, and best of all is Witch-Eye Elzebub’s beautiful-but-deadly second in command who can fire hypnotic or destructive beams out of the eye’s located in the palms of her hands.
+She is the most dangerous next to the Princess but I particularly love the pair of robots that can launch their armoured heads or their spiked-clubbed fists on retractable coiled springs.

-This is one of those guilty pleasure movies that fans of “monster suit cinema” will get a kick out of it (hopefully not the lethal kind), but even your average movie goer should get some fun out of a movie that has a dragon princess from the Earth’s core unleashing a horde of monsters against a team of scientist who are studied in the martial arts and who also have a bionic superhero on their roster.
+This is one of those guilty pleasure movies that fans of “monster suit cinema” will get a kick out of it (hopefully not the lethal kind) but even your average moviegoer should get some fun out of a movie that has a dragon princess from the Earth’s core unleashing a horde of monsters against a team of scientist who are studied in the martial arts and who also has a bionic superhero on their roster.
 What’s not to love?